Lunar New Year Fast Facts

 Facts:

-January 28, 2017 - The year 4715 begins.
+February 16, 2018 - The year 4716 begins.
 It marks the first day of the New Year on the Chinese calendar.
+2018 is the year of the Dog.

-January 28, 2017 - The year 4715 begins.
+February 16, 2018 - The year 4716 begins.
 It marks the first day of the New Year on the Chinese calendar.
+2018 is the year of the Dog.

 The Lunar New Year is celebrated during the second new moon after the winter solstice, usually between January 21 and February 20 on the Gregorian calendar.